 However, after several days of practice, my perceptions began to shift.
 It wasn't cold anymore, and there were no more memories that were hurtful to me.
 I was really focused, and my past just flowed in and out of me in exactly five minutes.
 Then, I knew how to crouch down and stand up at the absolute slowest conceivable speed.

-I could still imitate my movements from that time, but I'd never experience that odd sensation again.
+I could still imitate my movements from that time, but I'd never experienced that odd sensation again.
 I was supported by others who stared at me, and it was a conversation without exchanging one word.

 Part 3 will be about the recital and its aftermath.